Invalidthoughts/alx-low_level_programming/0x00-hello_world/README.md

-created a script that generates the assembly code of a C code and saves it in an output file
+created a script that compiles a C file and creates an executable